owenshen24/golb/contents/Fading-Novelty.md

 Now, I don’t mean to necessarily knock this initial burst of excitement.
 I’m glad that humans have the ability to jump-start new projects, and switching to something novel seems to be one of the easiest motivation hacks we have at our disposal.
 However, I think that this decay over time from our initial excitement is often not factored in when people start new regimens.
 The mountain of abandoned resolutions (New Year's or otherwise) lies testament to his.

-This leads to an overall negative cycle where someone might try out a new rationality skill or productivity app, experience an initial surge of success, and then, after having become acclimated (whereupon excitement fades), give up too easily.
+This leads to an overall negative cycle where someone might try out a new rationality skill/app/regimen, experience an initial surge of success, and then, after having become acclimated (whereupon excitement fades), give up too easily.
 This can lead someone to switch tactics constantly, never sticking with something long enough for it to become a habit.
 Taken to extremes, someone can become a "productivity junkie" where they’re compelled to seek out ever-more radical solutions simply because they’ve exhausted any potential excitement afforded by more “normal” or “obvious” interventions.

-Where does learning fall into the picture?
+It also hampers learning.
 Cue someone reviewing a topic:

 If someone reads the same textbook chapter over and over, the pages and words might start to look familiar.
 But this type of recognition, I claim, is not what we want.
 Here, fading novelty contributes to a sense of false understanding.
 In the same way that a song heard over and over becomes easy to recognize within a few bars, something analogous happens with concepts that we see over and over again.